Fred T. Korematsu Institute for Civil Rights and Education

 The Fred T. Korematsu Institute for Civil Rights and Education is a non-profit organization which advances pan-ethnic civil rights and human rights through education.

 History

 Background

 In 1942, Fred Korematsu was arrested for defying the government's internment camps for Japanese Americans during World War II.
 He appealed his case all the way to the Supreme Court in 1944, which ruled against him, saying the incarceration was justified due to military necessity.
 Four decades later, the discovery of new evidence allowed Korematsu to re-open his case with a team of pro-bono lawyers headed by legal scholar Peter H. Irons.
 In 1983, a federal court in San Francisco finally overturned Korematsu's conviction.
-In 1988, the United States federal government officially apologized for its discriminatory wartime actions and granted reparations to all those who were being interned.
+In 1988, the United States federal government officially apologized for its discriminatory wartime actions and granted reparations to surviving internees, so that similar injustices would not happen again.
 In 1998, Korematsu received from President Bill Clinton the Presidential Medal of Freedom, the nation's highest civilian award.